zoythum/RISC-V-Parser/README.md

 ```
 <br>

-Even if those second layer structures are self explanatory, a small description must be given:
+Even if those second layer structures are self explanatory, few comments are due:
-* Inside the `instruction` struct an immediate value can be found, `is_literal` indicates if the immediate value must be interpreted as an integer or a symbol.
-Info about the presence of an immediate field can be collected from `type` value
+* since assembly instructions may present an immediate operand either in the form of a literal value or as a symbol, the operand's representation inside the `instruction` struct can come in two variants. `is_literal` indicates if the immediate value must be interpreted as an integer or a symbol;
-* `directive` struct simply has an array of strings containing all the different arguments of the specifed directive
+* the `directive` struct simply has an array of strings containing all the different arguments of the represented directive.

 ## Internal architecture
 This parser is not a monolithic piece of software, but a collection of functions (or "modules") called by the main parse() function.